sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 - :ref:`is_weierstrass_pt <is_weierstrass_pt-divisor>` --- Is the given vertex a Weierstrass point?

-- :ref:`polytope <polytope-divisor>` --- The polytope determinining the complete linear system.
+- :ref:`polytope <polytope-divisor>` --- The polytope determining the complete linear system.

 - :ref:`polytope_integer_pts <polytope_integer_pts-divisor>` --- The integer points inside divisor's polytope.